hphelion/documentation/cloudos/services-networking-getting-started.md

 You can now define and configure your own virtual network topology, including control of IP address ranges.

+###Using the Administration Dashboard### {#dashboard}

+You can use the Administration Dashbord to access HP Cloud OS Networking service.
+See [Administration Dashboard Tasks by Tab](/cloudos/manage/administration-dashboard/tasks-by-tab/).

 ###Using the API to access Networking### {#API}

 You can use a low-level, raw REST API access to HP Cloud OS Networking.
 See the [HP Cloud OS Networking Service API page](/api/v13/networking).